colenet-gmbh/node-https-proxy-agent/README.md

 protocols that use this method when connecting over proxies (i.e. WebSockets).
 See the "Examples" section below for more.

+This fork is intended to support NTLM authentication.

 Installation
 ------------